google/flax/docs/howtos/ensembling.rst

     initial_params = CNN().init(key, init_val)['params']
     return initial_params

-Note that for the single-model code above, we use `jax.jit`_ to lazily model (see `Module.init`_'s documentation for more details).
+Note that for the single-model code above, we use `jax.jit`_ to lazily initialize the model (see `Module.init`_'s documentation for more details).
 For the ensembling case, `jax.pmap`_ will map over the first axis of the provided argument ``key`` by default, so we should make sure that we provide one key for each device when we call this function later on.

 Next we simply do the same for the functions ``create_optimizer``, ``train_step``, and ``eval_step``.
 We also make a minor change to